SFDC-Assets/LWRLowBandwidthLWCs/README.md

 ![lwrcontactlvload](images/lwr1.png)

 From both test cases you can see that ~4.2 MB of data had been saved from transfer in each of the LWR cases, allowing a massive 5-6 minutes to be shaved off of the total page loading times in both cases.
-This is extremely significant in a use case where time-sensitive data needs to be viewed in a low bandwidth connection environment.
+This is extremely significant in a use case where necessary and time-sensitive data needs to be viewed in a low bandwidth connection environment.

 ## Component Setup and Overview